belay-labs/gpt-explorer/README.md

 Your data is securely stored in Firebase behind Google OAuth.
 Explorer does not own your data - we do not use or sell it to third-parties.
 Read more in our [privacy policy](https://www.notion.so/belay/GPT-3-Explorer-Data-Privacy-cc78082a1d994b7ab8d37df0039a5017).

+Get a download of all your data [here](http://gpt-3-explorer.vercel.app/export).

 ## Contributing